christophknabe/spring-ddd-bank/README.md

 After this is working you can import the Maven project into your Java IDE (Spring Tool Suite is recommended, as AspectJ weaving is needed for the compile phase).

+You can run the application (a REST server) in your IDE by running class `de.beuth.knabe.spring_ddd_bank.Application` or in Maven by `mvn spring-boot:run` or after `mvn package` by `java -jar target/spring-ddd-bank-0.1-SNAPSHOT.jar`.
+In the last lines of the log you will see the number of the port (usually 8080), on which the server will listen.

 ## Which DDD principles are implemented?